Collier County to Go Live with Expansive Asset Management Implementation by Woolpert

 The Cityworks software solution will help extend the successful GIS-based system for the large Florida county.

 COLLIER COUNTY, Fla.
 (Jan.
 22, 2019) — Woolpert was hired by Collier County, Fla., to support the implementation of Cityworks Asset Management Solution (AMS) for multiple county departments.
-It went live for its Park & Recreation Division in November and is scheduled to go live in the second quarter of 2019r the Facilities Management Division.
+It went live for its Park & Recreation Division in November and is scheduled to go live in the second quarter of 2019 for the Facilities Management Division.

 This project builds on the county’s previous work with Woolpert, whose implementation with the Collier County Public Utilities Department (CCPUD) went live in 2016.